Vienna: Schönbrunn Palace and Walking Tour

 Today took me to Schönbrunn Palace and on a guided walking tour of Vienna.
 That was a silly thing to say, wasn’t it?
 Today took me nowhere.
 It just sat there on the calendar, hating yesterday and tomorrow for being the far better days they no doubt were and will be.

-(It’s possible I anthropomorphize and project myself onto days too much.)
+(It’s possible that I anthropomorphize and project myself onto days too much.)

 A combination of my legs and one of the hop-on, hop-off busses that’s included in the Vienna Pass I bought took me to today’s activities.
 That is to say, the bus was included in the pass.
 My legs were included in me.
 But you probably figured that out.